pgmoneta/pgmoneta/doc/manual/dev-09-core_api.md

 enable you to develop more advanced functionalities.
 Currently, we offer adaptive radix tree (ART), deque and JSON, which are all based on a universal value type system that help you manage the memory easily.

-The document will mostly focus on design decisions, functionalities and things to be cautions about.
+The document will mostly focus on design decisions, functionalities and things to be cautious about.
 It may offer some examples as to how to use the APIs.

 ## Value